gdm413229/swwmgz_m/README.md

 Healing items restore health (duh), armor items do exactly what you'd expect, and then there's all the various powerups that grant you useful abilities.

 All of these can be carried in your inventory indefinitely before use, except in deathmatch, where they're activated immediately.
-Healing items are always used immediately if they can heal you or you're about to die (with the lowest tier healing items taking priority).
+Healing items are automatically used whenever possible (with the lowest tier healing items taking priority).
 Armor is immediately carried if you don't have any of that type on you, or if your existing armor drains and you have a spare.
 Most powerups can be toggled, unless specified otherwise.

 ### Health Nugget ~ Replaces Health Bonus, Crystal Vial
 ![](docimg/nuggethealth.png)